Nickhil-Sethi/Machine-Learning/README.md

 My own code implementing different methods from ML/AI/statistics on different datasets.
 Everything here is implemented with Google's TensorFlow library.

+Geolocation:

-Geolocation : Code I wrote when I was at SMaPP Lab for a research project on tweet geolocation.
+Code I wrote when I was at SMaPP Lab for a research project on tweet geolocation.

+MNIST:

-MNIST : Handwritten digits unpacked as vectors.
+Handwritten digits unpacked as vectors.
 Label is digit.

+South-African-Heart-Disease:

-South-African-Heart-Disease : Health data.
+Health data.
 Label is heart-disease or no heart-disease.

+tensorflow:

-tensorflow : Code for basic machine learning objects, like logistic_regression(), linear_regression(), hidden_layer(), etc.
+Code for basic machine learning objects, like logistic_regression(), linear_regression(), hidden_layer(), etc.